Judiciary of Hong Kong: The High Court

 The High Court was established by the High Court Ordinance (Chapter 4, formerly titled the Supreme Court Ordinance), as the "Supreme Court of Hong Kong".
 It was renamed the "High Court" by Article 81 of the Basic Law of Hong Kong.
-It consists of the Court of Appeal and Court of First Instance (formally "The High Court of Justice"), both are superior courts of record.
+It consists of the Court of Appeal and Court of First Instance, both of which are superior courts of record.

+High Court judges are referred to as the Honourable Mr/Madam Justice (Surname) and are addressed as "My Lord" or "My Lady" in court.
+Judges of the Court of First Instance in civil cases and the Court of Appeal typically wear black silk gowns, bar jackets, wing collars and bands with a short horsehair wig in court, while judges of the Court of First Instance hearing criminal cases will wear a red-and-black gown with bands.

 The Court of Appeal

 It hears appeals on civil and criminal matters from the Court of First Instance and the District Court, as well as appeals from the Lands Tribunal.
 It also makes rulings on questions of law referred to it by the lower courts.
-There are 10 Justices of Appeal, including the Chief Judge of the High Court and three Vice-Presidents.
+As of June 2025, there are 13 Justices of Appeal, including the Chief Judge of the High Court and three vice-presidents.

+For ceremonial occasions, Justices of Appeal wear the full wig, and a black gown with gold lace and a white jabot, similar to what is worn by Lords Justices in England and Wales.

 The Court of First Instance

 It has unlimited jurisdiction in both civil and criminal matters.
 It also exercises jurisdiction in admiralty, bankruptcy, company winding-up, family, adoption, probate and mental health matters.
 The most serious criminal offences, such as murder, manslaughter, rape, armed robbery, complex commercial frauds and drug offences involving large quantities, are tried by a judge of the Court of First Instance, sitting with a jury consisting of seven or, when a judge so orders, nine.
-There are approximately 42 Judges and Deputy Judges of the Court of First Instance.
+As of June 2025, there are 28 full-time judges, 14 part-time recorders, and numerous part-time deputy judges serving on the court.